suit-wg/information-model/draft-ietf-suit-information-model.md

 ### USER_STORY.IMG.FORMAT: Multiple Payload Formats {#user-story-img-format}

-As an Operator, I want to be able to send multiple payload formats to suit the needs of my update, so that I can optimise the bandwidth used by my devices.
+As a Device Operator, I want to be able to send multiple payload formats to suit the needs of my update, so that I can optimise the bandwidth used by my devices.

 Satisfied by: [REQ.USE.IMG.FORMAT](#req-use-img-format)

 ### USER_STORY.IMG.CONFIDENTIALITY: Prevent Confidential Information Disclosures {#user-story-img-confidentiality}

-As an firmware author, I want to prevent confidential information from being disclosed during firmware updates.
+As a firmware author, I want to prevent confidential information from being disclosed during firmware updates.
 It is assumed that channel security or at-rest encryption is adequate to protect the manifest itself against information disclosure.

 Satisfied by: [REQ.SEC.IMG.CONFIDENTIALITY](#req-sec-image-confidentiality)